-Today, more and more IT entrepreneurs are implementing innovative approaches to doing business.
-Global tech labor shortage, increasing costs, and mounting competition are the key factors that force companies to become more flexible in order to operate efficiently in the fast-paced environment.
+Today, more and more IT entrepreneurs are implementing innovative approaches for doing business.
+The global economic recession, tech labor shortages, and increasing costs are the key factors that force companies to reach increased efficiency and operational flexibility in the globalized environment.
 That’s how business process outsourcing (BPO) came to the foreground, enabling IT enterprises to scale up faster and at the same time cut their expenses significantly.

-Although there are multiple examples of corporations using offshoring solutions successfully, it’s not deprived of cases where companies were faced with challenges.
-Thus, I’d like to share both triumphant stories and not-so-good ones, so you wouldn’t have to go through the painful lessons yourself but use only the best offshoring practices for your IT business.
+Although there are multiple examples of corporations using an offshoring solution successfully, it’s not deprived of cases where companies were faced with challenges.
+Thus, I’d like to share both triumphant and not-so-good outsourcing and offshoring stories, so you wouldn’t have to go through the painful lessons yourself but use only the best practices for your IT business.

 There is a great number of things to do first before actually starting the offshoring process.
-We all know that consistency is a key to success.
-Therefore, you should go through a defined to-do-list when choosing how and where to offshore your tech business.
+We all know that consistency is the key to success.
+Therefore, you should go through a defined to-do list when choosing where and how to offshore your tech business.

 The first question is “where to offshore?”.
 Successful examples of offshoring companies show that the choice of the destination might be crucial for the outcomes.
 Eastern Europe is one of the most prominent and beneficial offshoring hubs.
 The list of real cases below serves as proof of this statement.

 This is another big player in the list of successful offshoring companies.
-In 2020, Google officially launched its R&D center in Ukraine on the basis of CloudSimple.
-The acquisition of this company illustrates that there is always a place for advancement and innovation, even if you already have the world’s largest team of developers.
-CloudSimple is now a part of Google Cloud and improves its VMware migration solution.
+In 2020, Google became one of the companies that have offshored to Eastern Europe by establishing its software development team on the base of CloudSimple.
+Acquisition of this company illustrates that there is always a place for advancement and innovation, even if you already have the world’s largest team of developers.
+CloudSimple is now a part of Google Cloud, and improves its VMware migration solution.
 There is also no doubt that the decision to offshore wasn’t preconditioned by the lack of expertise.
 However, it enabled a large reduction of business expenses due to offshore hiring.
-If you are also in need of European IT talents, consider Alcor as a recruitment provider.
+If you are also in need of Eastern European IT talents, consider Alcor as a recruitment provider.

 3. Amazon (Ring)

-Amazon successfully used offshoring as a means of expansion.
-In 2018, it bought the startup Ring with an R&D office in Kyiv, which specialized in developing outdoor home-security solutions.
+Amazon is also among the companies that use offshoring as a means of expansion.
+In 2018, it bought the startup Ring with a programming team in Eastern Europe, which specialized in developing outdoor home-security solutions.
 Accordingly, this deal boosted Amazon’s competitiveness in the market.
 Alcor was happy to provide them with accounting services and payroll outsourcing.
-What is more, within a year the second offshore development hub was opened in the West of the country.
+What is more, within a year the second offshore development crew was formed in the region.
+According to recent comments, they praise the Eastern European “big pool of IT talents at a high level of quality.”

-Among other prominent examples of companies that offshore IT functions are Lyft.
+Among other prominent examples of companies that offshore IT functions is Lyft.
 This US-based ride-sharing company is all about creating innovations that trigger customer unrivaled experience.
-Thus, to take the product development to the next level and strengthen their tech community in Eastern Europe, Lyft decided to establish their software R&D center in Ukraine (as this destination has exceptionally talented engineers).
-Since its opening in 2021, the company’s team currently consists of 20 IT specialists and is expected to grow to 100.
-Their Ukrainian software developers are mostly focused on data mapping, improving Lyft’s services.
+Thus, to take product development to the next level and strengthen their tech community in Eastern Europe, Lyft decided to establish their software team in the region (as EE has exceptionally talented engineers).
+Since its opening in 2021, the company’s crew currently consists of 20 programmers and is expected to grow to 100.
+Their Eastern European software developers are mostly focused on data mapping, improving Lyft’s services.

-People.ai is a software product company, which owns a platform for B2B sales acceleration based on machine learning technologies.
-They opted for offshoring in order to find rare offshore AI developers.
-Based in San Francisco, People.ai decided to open an R&D office in Ukraine.
+People.ai is a software product company, which owns a platform for B2B sales acceleration based on ML technologies, and another offshoring business example.
+They opted for offshoring in order to find rare engineers to develop AI algorithms.
+Based in San Francisco, People.ai decided to open a development team in Eastern Europe.
 At first, they tried to outsource services to several providers simultaneously, which resulted in confusion.
 After that, they delegated all back-office operations to Alcor.
-Our real estate managers prepared a perfect location, legal and finance teams offered the most beneficial structure of doing business in Ukraine, while Alcor IT recruiters were searching for top IT specialists.
-As a result, we hired over 25 professionals and launched a fully equipped development office in just a month.
+Our real estate managers prepared a perfect location, legal and finance teams offered the most beneficial structure of doing business in EE, while Alcor IT recruiters were searching for top IT specialists.
+As a result, we hired over 25 professionals and launched a fully equipped development team in just a month.
 The results exceeded all their expectations!

 Among the examples of offshoring companies, there is also the thriving experience of BigCommerce.
 It’s an IT product company that provides innovative solutions for e-commerce businesses.
-They wanted to expand but faced a lack of skilled IT engineers in the U.S. Their cooperation with international outsourcing companies appeared to be exhaustive and non-productive.
+They wanted to expand but faced a lack of skilled software engineers in the U.S. Their cooperation with international outsourcing companies appeared to be exhaustive and non-productive.
 Consequently, they turned to our IT BPO company for cost-effective solutions in developing their product and growing a professional development team.
-We were pleased to provide comprehensive support for BigCommerce’s R&D center in Ukraine.
-In a one-month period, our client settled into their brand-new office, and within half a year their team exceeded 30 developers.
+We were pleased to provide comprehensive support for BigCommerce’s software team in Eastern Europe.
+In just six months, our client’s team exceeded 30 developers.

 The online resale platform of second-hand clothing ThredUP was looking for ways to expand its team abroad.
-The company decided to open a software R&D office in Ukraine, opting for Alcor’s solution.
+The company decided to set up a software engineering crew in Eastern Europe and opted for Alcor’s solution, becoming a successful offshoring example.
 Our team provided them with legal support in terms of office lease negotiation and legal compliance.
-We also hired rare tech professionals (ML specialist, Java developer, .Net Warehouse developer), as well as took over payroll & accounting operations.
-Having a dedicated offshore team in Ukraine allowed ThredUP to achieve unbelievable results, raising $168 million in funding from the IPO and becoming the world’s largest consignment store.
+We also performed full-cycle IT recruitment and hired an ML specialist, Java developer, and .Net Warehouse developer, as well as took over payroll & accounting operations.
+Having a dedicated offshore team in EE allowed ThredUP to achieve unbelievable results, raising $168 million in funding from the IPO and becoming the world’s largest consignment store.

 4 Examples of Offshoring that Went Bad